lambdaclass/concrete/ROADMAP.md

     source of truth so agents can discover the workflow without reading the repository docs.
 15. Add proof-result caching once proof artifacts and fingerprints are stable.
-    Cache key: toolchain version, source fingerprint, spec/proof link, obligation id, ProofKit version, backend engine version, and policy mode.
+    This item is active only when Phase 8.5 completed after a GO verdict; if Phase 8.5 was rejected/deferred, proof replay remains uncached rather than growing a private workaround.
+Implement caching as Phase 8.5 query families in the one `.build/concrete-cache/` content-addressed store, not as a separate proof database.
+Cache key: compiler/query schema, toolchain version, source and typed-Core fingerprints, spec/proof link, obligation id, dependency-fact fingerprints, ProofKit version, proof/solver/synthesis engine version, and policy mode where it affects the verdict.
-    Extend the key with typed-fact fingerprints and dependency-fact fingerprints once Phase 6.5's `CompilerDB` / dependency graph exists.
 Stale or dependency-mismatched entries become `needs_recheck`, never green.
-An LLM-synthesized proof is not cached as evidence until Lean replays it.
+An LLM-synthesized proof is not cacheable as evidence until Lean replays it, and a hit preserves the recorded evidence class rather than upgrading it.
-    Longer term, the cache should use the same stable interned fact IDs planned for the compiler pipeline so obligations serialize, replay, and invalidate without a second proof database.
-    Store under `.build/concrete-proof-cache/` and expose
+    Expose
     `concrete prove --cache-status --json`.
 Wire
-    `scripts/tests/check_proof_cache.sh`; the gate must prove cache hits do not mask stale source, stale theorem names, changed policies, or changed solver trust settings.
+    `scripts/tests/check_proof_cache.sh`; the gate must prove cache hits do not mask stale source, stale theorem names, changed policies, or changed solver trust settings, and that `--incremental=off|on|verify` produces identical proof statuses and replay artifacts.
 16. Add simple auto-discharge for structural obligations that do not need human proof search.
 V1 shapes: reflexive field projection, tuple/struct constructor-destructor round trips, enum tag preservation, fixed-array